AaltoSciComp/scicomp-docs/triton/accounts.rst

 by a fairshare algorithm: members of departments and schools which provide direct funding have a greater share.

-Please contact us via the :doc:`support email address <help>` via the support email address and we will set up your account.
+Please contact us via the :doc:`support email address <help>` (not personal email) and we will set up your account.

 A few prerequisites: